K151 Raycolt: History

 The Kia KLTV was first displayed in the International Defence Exhibition and Conference (IDEX) 2015 held in Abu Dhabi, UAE.
 After starting production in 2016, about 60 vehicles were deployed to the Republic of Korea Army in January 2017.

 The KLTV Weapon Carrier, which is designated K151 in ROK service, was displayed in Asian Defense, Security & Crisis Management Exhibition and Conference (ADAS) 2016 and 2018 in Manila, Philippines, which is a huge market for military vehicles from Kia Motors.
 Kia announced that two KLTVs were in the Philippines during the ADAS 2018 event for testing.

 The KLTV181 Armored Personnel Carrier variant, which is officially called K152 in ROK service, was presented in Defense Expo (DX) Korea 2018.
 The K151 Weapon Carrier was also displayed at the International Defense Exhibition and Seminar (IDEAS) 2018 in Karachi, Pakistan, as interest from the Pakistani Army on the vehicle was said to be high.

 In 2018, the KLTV is being proposed to the Pakistani Army in a partnership effort with the Hajvairy Group during the IDEAS 2018 convention.

 As of 2019, the Philippines has received three KLTVs for technical evaluation.

 In August 2023, the Polish Ministry of National Defense signed a contract with the Polska Grupa Zbrojeniowa (PGZ SA) and Rosomak SA to acquire Light Reconnaissance Vehicles (LPRs), Polish-made versions of the Raycolt.

+In November 2025, Peru established a plant to manufacture K808 and KLTVs under Army Weapons and Ammunition Factory (FAME S.A.C.).